Why young people’s mental health?

 The role of social and environmental factors contributing to health difficulties, both physical and mental, is widely acknowledged.

-Social interventions can support young people who otherwise would not have engaged with traditional therapy or been unable to access it.
+Non-clinical forms of support or clinical support delivered in engaging, non-clinical settings can provide a pathway to support for those who otherwise would not have engaged with traditional therapy or been unable to access it.

 CEO, SANE

-There is growing evidence that non-pharmaceutical interventions, known as social interventions or social prescribing, can have a huge benefit on people’s health and wellbeing.
+There is growing evidence that non-clinical approaches, known as social prescriptions, can have a huge benefit on people’s health and wellbeing.

 FIND OUT MORE